Anima Patil-Sabale

-Anima Patil is an Indian born Software, Aerospace and Space Human Factors Engineer.
-She's currently working as Orion Spacecraft Simulations Lab Manager at NASA's Johnson Space Center in Houston.
+Anima Patil is an Indian born Software Engineer, Aerospace Engineer and Systems Engineer.
+She's currently working in EVA (Extra Vehicular Activity) Operations as Artemis Telemetry Displays Development Lead, Flight Controller and Crew Instructor at NASA's Johnson Space Center in Houston.
+She is also a NASA Spaceflight Academy Instructor.
+Before this she was Orion Spacecraft Simulations Lab Manager at NASA JSC.
 She's a Scientist-Astronaut Candidate for commercial spaceflight research projects during her off work hours.

 She did her schooling from jalgaon.
-Patil studied in St.Joseph school in their.
-She did B.Sc in physics from North Maharashtra University of Jalgaon.
-She was born in Dhule town of Dhule district in Maharashtra.
+Patil studied in St.Joseph School there.
+She did her Bachelors in Physics from North Maharashtra University of Jalgaon.
+She was born in Dhule town of Maharashtra.

 Early life and education

-Patil-Sabale was born in Jalgaon in Maharashtra, India.
+Patil-Sabale was born in Dhule in Maharashtra, India and grew up in Jalgaon.
 As a child she developed a fascination for the stars and the galaxy when she would sleep on the terrace during summers in her hometown in India.
 Watching them for hours became a hobby and she wondered about traveling to them.
 When she was seven she learned she can become an astronaut and actually travel to the stars, after seeing pictures of US and Russian astronauts and rocketships in books at a book exhibition at her school.
 She obtained her BSc in Physics in North Maharashtra University, India.
 She planned to apply to be a fighter pilot in the Indian Air Force, despite the Indian Air Force not accepting females at that time, but she had to drop the idea as she didn't meet another criterion of having a perfect 20/20 vision.
 She decided that she did not want to do a MSc in Physics, but instead got her Masters in Computer Applications at the North Maharashtra University, India.
 It was here that she met her husband.
 After getting married and getting their degrees they worked for a software company in Mumbai.
 In March 2000 they moved to San Jose, California, where Patil-Sabale continued working in the software industry.